codeByMihaly/Restaurant-page/README.md

-# Restaurant-page
+ **Restaurant Page**

-This project is the implementation of The Odin Project – Restaurant Page assignment.
+A single‑page restaurant website built as part of The Odin Project curriculum.
-The goal was to create a multi‑section website where all content is dynamically generated using JavaScript modules, and the entire project is bundled with Webpack.
+All content is dynamically generated using modular JavaScript, and the project is fully bundled with Webpack to ensure clean structure and efficient asset handling.

-The website includes three main sections:
+**The site includes:**

-Home – introduction and hero section
+Home – hero section and introduction

-Menu – list of dishes and drinks
+Menu – curated list of dishes

-Contact – opening hours and contact information
+Contact – opening hours and contact details

-Navigation switches content without reloading the page.
+Navigation updates the content without reloading the page.

-Technologies Used:
+**What I used:**
 HTML5

 CSS3

-JavaScript (ES6 modules)
+JavaScript (ES6 Modules)

-Webpack (bundling, asset management)
+Webpack

-npm scripts
+npm Scripts

-## Image Credits
+**Image Credits**

-The images used in this project are not my own, therefore I credit the original creators here:
+Images used in this project are sourced from Unsplash:

 Photo by [Volkan Buyukvardar](https://unsplash.com/photos/people-sitting-on-chairs-inside-restaurant-1H30uRC1plc) Photo by [Chris Ralston](https://unsplash.com/photos/vegetable-salad-served-on-plate-09HGdZzkP-Q)